SammanTasnim/Constrk/README.md

 # Constrk
-This repo will display a WP theme which will be helpful if you are from construction company.
+This repo brings a WP theme.
+Theme based on a construction company.
+Theme owner : Samman Tasnim
 Template owner : Unknown
-Theme owner : Samman Tasnim